Let's Learn How to Remove Mildew and Mold from a Bounce House. And How to Clean One, Too!

 Step II - The Initial (Dry) Cleaning

-With our visual assessment out of the way, it's now time to "dry clean" the bounce house.
-No, we don't mean you should take this to the same place you take your dresses and suits.
+With your visual assessment out of the way, it's now time to "dry clean" the bounce house.
+No, we don't mean you should take this to the same place you take your jackets.
 We mean you're going to clean the bounce house without water or cleaning solutions.

 First, walk through the bounce house and remove any loose items you find.
 It's quite common, especially when children are involved, to find all sorts of items inside a recently used bounce house.
 Crayons, toys, jewelry, flowers, leaves, sticks ... you name it, and someone has found it in a bounce house at some point.
 You'll need to find and remove all of these loose items, and any other debris you find.
 Be mindful of customer property and do what you can to return things like rings and necklaces in a timely manner.